Last Updated on May 17, 2023 by Matt

-With a few other minor failures, the Hiboy S2 is, as all else, imperfect.
+With these and a few other minor failures, the Hiboy S2 is, like all else, imperfect.
 I’d say the defect rates, complaints, and known issues for it, are rare enough to allow us to call this scooter of very good quality.

 Reviews and user satisfaction

 If I were the team behind the Hiboy S2, I’d be proud of this product.
 User reviews about it online are almost perfect.

 4.1-star rating out of 5 stars on Amazon, out of almost 800 reviews at the time of writing, is something that only the best budget scooters have ever achieved.
-That probably makes the Hiboy S2 one of the top 5 most popular, most beloved electric scooters for adults in the world.
+That probably makes the Hiboy S2 one of the most popular, most beloved electric scooters for adults in the world.